dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * An administrator can access and subscribe to the TRL like a registered device, while getting the full updated representation of the TRL.

 {{fig-protocol-overview}} shows a high-level overview of the service provided by this protocol.
 In particular, it shows the Observe Notifications sent by the Authorization Server to one administrator and four registered devices, upon revocation of the issued Access Tokens t1, t2 and t3, with token hash th1, th2 and th3, respectively.
-Each dotted line associated to a pair of registered devices indicates the Access Token that they both own.
+Each dotted line associated with a pair of registered devices indicates the Access Token that they both own.

 ~~~~~~~~~~~
                     +----------------------+